Paradoxdotexe/vade-mecum/src/pages/docs/vestiges_of_mankind.md

 # 1. Lore

-This kits takes place in _the Wasteland_, the destroyed remnants of the civilized world.
+This kit takes place in the _Wasteland_, the destroyed remnants of the civilized world, nearly 200 years after nuclear war decimated mankind.

 # 2. Classes